-What could possibly be the connection between of the bloodiest Romanian rulers and Prince Charles?
-Well, apparently the two have more in common than you would think, starting with the heritage and going all their way to promote Romania – in their own way.
+What could be the connection between the bloodiest Romanian rulers and Prince Charles?
+Well, the two have more in common than you would think, starting with the heritage and going all their way to promote Romania – in their way.

 Royal links to Count Dracula